-It seems that every day someone will ask a question about moving averages, stop loss, profit target, or support and resistance lines in the Bullish Bears day trade chat room.
+Every day, someone will ask a question about moving averages, stop loss, profit target, or support and resistance lines in the Bullish Bears day trade chat room.

 Moving average forecasting is used in all types of trade strategies.
 As a result, moving averages find support and resistance levels and calculate a stop percentage.
 They can even find a profit target during an intraday scalp, hold, and swing trade.

 Let’s take a look at how we can use the simple moving average in moving average forecasting.
-In the formula for an SMA, the oldest candle of data drops away and the newest candle of data takes its place.
+In the formula for an SMA, the oldest candle of data drops away, and the newest candle of data takes its place.

-For example, in a 5 SMA formula using a daily chart with Daily Closing Prices (candles) of $111, $112, $113, $114, $115, $116, and $117 we can calculate the formula:
+For example, in a 5 SMA formula using a daily chart with Daily Closing Prices (candles) of $111, $112, $113, $114, $115, $116, and $117, we can calculate the formula:

 5-day SMA: (3rd day 113 + 4th day 114 + 5th day 115 + 6th day 116 + 7th day 117) / 5 = 115